 Bayesian modelling of the radiocarbon dates was performed in OxCal 4.3 in order to investigate the duration of various TCs and to assess their potential chronological overlap.
 The Gravettian, Early and Late Epigravettian phases were modelled as overlapping sequences, with simple boundaries.
 Modelling using ‘trapezium’ priors was also attempted, but the results proved inconclusive given the limited amount of information as the model recurrently returned transitions lasting several millennia.
 The duration of phases was calculated using the duration function, and results are reported in Tab.
-S1.
+S2.
 The potential chronological overlap between different TCs was estimated using the difference function.
 Given the limited amount of site-specific stratigraphic sequences with associated 14C dates, such priors were not used for any of the phase calculations.
 Two categories of dates were modelled.
 In the first instance, we included all dates considered as “Highly reliable” (1), “Reliable” (2) and “Slightly reliable” (3) in order to maximise the amount of information considered.
 However, given well-known issues in using “legacy” 14C dates and especially non-AMS dates for the Pleistocene (see above), we built an alternative model based only on AMS dates.
 Both models are in general good agreement.
 It must be pointed out that, while the use of AMS-only dates increases the accuracy of the second model, a negative side-effect of higher criteria for inclusion is the diminution of information available, sometimes resulting in long-lasting boundaries.
 Therefore, we hereafter report and discuss the results of the first model, with only occasional references to the possible longer overlaps suggested by the second model.
 We also re-ran both models using the Intcal13 calibration curve in order to assess possible offsets related to Intcal20, which would need to be taken into account when comparing our results to those from the literature.
 Lastly, we also mapped all sites according to TC attribution, with special attention to the Gravettian-Early Epigravettian and Early-Late Epigravettian chronological overlaps.
-Given the low sample size, this analysis also includes sites with reliable dates (1, 2 and 3 categories) but whose TC identification is uncertain, as this allows us to identify sequences which potentially deserve further studies to assess both transitions.
-To this purpose, we used the maximum temporal brackets for the chronological overlaps (at 95.4% confidence interval; 2σ) identified by the Bayesian modelling, and then look for dates falling within these windows with a cumulative probability superior or equal to 68.2% (1σ). .
+Given the low sample size, this analysis also includes sites with reliable dates (1, 2 and 3 categories) but for which TC identification is uncertain, as this allows us to identify sequences which potentially deserve further studies to assess both transitions.
+To this purpose, we used the maximum temporal brackets for the chronological overlaps identified by the Bayesian modelling(at 95.4% confidence interval; 2σ), and then look for dates falling within these windows with a cumulative probability superior or equal to 68.2% (1σ). .

-Detailed results of all models can be found in the SI, while the code is available at the following [mavdlind github account].
+Detailed results of all models can be found in the SI, while R and Oxcal codes are available at the following: https://github.com/mavdlind/palaeo_adriatic.

 3. Results